Play Live Radio

 The University of Georgia President's House on Prince Avenue in Athens in July.

 The Athens-Clarke County Planning Commission denied the requested rezoning of the UGA President’s House from government to commercial neighborhood.
+The Commission voted 5-1 to deny the request at their most recent meeting.

-“We’ve listened to the feedback, and we’re here tonight with a much smaller hotel,” according to Bork Newcomer.
-“It’ll allow the preservation of the President’s home and welcome people into the home for decades to come.”
+After a preliminary review in September, Capstone Property Group presented a new plan which significantly downsized a proposed hotel on the property.
+“We’ve listened to the feedback, and we’re here tonight with a much smaller hotel,” said architect Lori Bork Newcomer, “It’ll allow the preservation of the President’s home and welcome people into the home for decades to come.”

+East-side resident David Bradley spoke in support of the hotel.
 “We just have opportunities in front of us and I’m here to offer support for this project,” Bradley said.
 “We need this property; we need more rooms in Athens.”

 Alexia Ridley joined WUGA as Television and Radio News Anchor and Reporter in 2013.
 When WUGA TV concluded operations, she became the primary Reporter for WUGA Radio.
 Alexia came to Athens from Macon where she served as the News Director and show host for WGXA TV.
 She's a career journalist and Savannah native hailing from the University of Michigan.
 However, Alexia considers herself an honorary UGA DAWG!